 We had the chance to chat with former fellow, Alison Wood, to hear why she initially decided to apply to the ARIN fellowship program.
 She shares how the fellowship experience led her to become a member of the ARIN Advisory Council, and gave her some “serious street cred” in the industry along the way.
-Read on to learn more about Alison’s story, and be sure to consider applying to the ARIN 41 fellowship in Miami, Florida by 28 January 2018!
+Read on to learn more about Alison’s story, and be sure to consider applying to the ARIN 43 fellowship in Barbados.

 How did you first learn about the ARIN Fellowship?
 What made you decide to apply?